-One of the key principles of democracy is the right to vote in free and fair elections by secret ballot.
-Political participation, defined here in terms of voting in national elections, is a measure of trust and confidence in the political institutions that help shape citizens' lives.
+elections, is a measure of trust and confidence in the political institutions that help shape citizens' lives.
 High voluntary voter turnout rates are an indication that people see these institutions as relevant and meaningful to them.

 Measuring the extent to which New Zealanders actually experience discrimination is more problematic.
-Some research has suggested that for every 100 people who are discriminated against, only one will make a complaint2.
+Some research has suggested that for every 100 people who are discriminated against, only one will make a complaint.
 In addition, a significant number of complaints are made by people who feel disadvantaged by policies they see as providing an unfair advantage to certain groups.
 It is important, however, to try to get some direct measures of the extent of discrimination in our society.
-A recent survey, for example, found that up to three-quarters of people believe there is still some or a great deal of discrimination against a range of groups, in conflict with our image as a fair and just society3.
+A recent survey, for example, found that up to three-quarters of people believe there is still some or a great deal of discrimination against a range of groups, in conflict with our image as a fair and just society.
 This chapter reports on the number of complaints to the Human Rights Commission and the Office of the Race Relations Conciliator although it is recognised that these are imperfect measures and changes over time can be difficult to interpret.